maclark999/many-to-many-practice/README.md

 - The Authentication/Session controller is very basic with no password for authentication.
 Don't worry about this.
 It is there to add the current_user's ID to the review they are writing.

 - We are missing some stuff for Companies and Products.
 There are Index pages but that is it.
-Add Show Pages for Companies and Products that link from their name in the index page in their respective table.
-Add the ability to create Companies and Products.
+      X Add Show Pages for Companies and Products that link from their name in the index page in their respective table.
+      X Add the ability to create Companies and Products.

 - A Product belongs to a Company but the resources are not nested.
 On the new product page the client wants a collection select of all of the companies in our database.
 There is a link to a new product page but it is missing the collection select and the 'products#create' action is empty.